viralemergence/pnpc/README.md

 This code is used to generate the figures for the review on biodiversity, climate & planetary change, and infectious disease, citation to come.

+**Note for reviewers:** Please note that the revision will contain an updated version of figures with analyses rerun following taxonomic harmonization between the CLOVER/VIRION databases and the IUCN Red List.

 ## For Users

 The code herein uses IUCN data, which takes the form of a large shapefile.
 Due to its size it can't be stored on GitHub, so it's currently stored on Google Drive.
 There's a file `src/iucn-download.R` that you should run to download that data.

 All other data are provided, and the sources are noted in the subfolder `README.md` files.